Automated line for sorting and testing PCB assemblies

 6. Automated blister packaging

-The manipulator automatically replaces empty blisters from the feeder.
-Assemblies are stacked in a pattern (every other rotated), up to 24 pieces per blister.
-When the blister is full, it moves to the pick-up position where a vacuum manipulator transfers it into a box.
+The manipulator automatically replaces empty blister packs from the storage unit.
+The circuits are stacked according to a pattern (every other one rotated), up to 24 pieces per blister.
+When the blister is full, it is moved to the removal point, where a vacuum manipulator transfers it to a box.

 7. Packaging blisters into boxes

-Boxes are automatically positioned.
-The manipulator stacks blisters into the box; the last blister serves as the lid.
-The filled box moves forward for manual removal.
+The boxes are positioned automatically.
+The manipulator places the blisters into the box, with the last one serving as a lid.
+The filled box is moved forward for manual removal.

 8. Returning empty pallets

-Empty pallets return to RC1 via the upper conveyor.
-The system operates in a loop; protective covers disable operation when opened.
+Empty pallets are returned to RC1 via the upper conveyor.
+The system operates in a loop, with protective covers preventing operation when open.